Skip to Main Content

 Like any financial product, installment loans have some potential drawbacks:

-• Credit check required: A credit check is part of the application process for an installment loan.
-People with poor credit scores or no credit history might not qualify, though some lenders offer installment loans for those with lower scores.
+• Credit check required: A hard credit check is part of the application process for an installment loan.
+Borrowers with bad credit scores or no credit history may not qualify.
+Some lenders offer bad credit loans, but you can expect rates to be close to 36 percent.

 • Long-term commitment: Monthly payments can stretch out over several years, requiring long-term financial planning and discipline.
-This can put your finances at risk if your circumstances change and you cannot make payments.
+This can put your finances at risk if your circumstances change and you can’t make the payments.

-• Potential for high fees: Installment loans may have various fees, including origination fees, late fees and insufficient funds fees.
+• Potential for high fees: Installment loans often come with fees, including origination fees, late fees and insufficient funds fees.
 These fees can add to the overall cost of the loan.
 It’s important to compare lenders to find the lowest-cost option.

 Other alternatives to payday loans

-If you’re not able to qualify for a traditional installment loan due to bad credit, you may consider working with a reputable credit repair company to raise your score, rather than taking a payday loan.
+If you don’t qualify for a traditional installment loan due to bad credit, consider working with a reputable credit repair company to raise your score, rather than taking a payday loan.

-• Ask family or friends: Asking a family member or friend for a short-term loan can help you avoid high interest rates and fees.
-Be sure to create a contract before accepting the money, so everyone is protected.
+• Ask family or friends: Borrowing money from a family member or friend can help you avoid high interest rates and fees.
+Be sure to create a contract before accepting the money to outline your repayment obligations and avoid damaging the relationship.

 • Look into local resources: If you need emergency cash for basic needs like rent, food or utilities, call 211 for help finding resources and services in your area.